All Prince Harry’s Memoir Revelations ‘Spare’ No One, Including Himself

 In the midst of all this, Harry’s old friend/ex Caroline Flack took her own life.
 “She couldn’t stand it any more, apparently.
 The relentless abuse at the hands of the press, year after year.
 I felt so awful for her family.
 I remembered how they’d all suffered for her mortal sin of going out with me.”

-The reason Tyler Perry offered them his house to tay in during the pandemic was “my mother,” Perry told them in a Facetime call.
+The reason Tyler Perry offered them his house to stay in during the pandemic was “my mother,” Perry told them in a FaceTime call.
 “My mother loved your mother.”
 After Diana visited Harlem, “She could do no wrong in Maxine Perry’s book.”

 In the house, Archie became obsessed with a painting of a scene from ancient Rome.
 Finally, after Archie kept staring at it, Meghan noticed the nameplate on the frame: “Goddess of the hunt.
 Diana.”
 When they moved to their Santa Barbara house after the press discovered they were at Tyler Perry’s, the move only took hours.
 “Everything we owned fit in 13 suitcases.”